 Now, I’m waiting with bated breath for the next in the series.
 I’m definitely hungry for the next course.

 Aliya DalRae’s Jessica Sweet mysteries are all available on Amazon.

 Narrated in the first person by the character of Gemma Harding, ‘The Gift’ keeps the reader guessing right to the end.
 This story draws the reader into a complicated web of deceit and carefully constructed appearances that leave Gemma able to trust only herself and her gift in her search for the answers she needs.

-‘Sweet Vengeance’ delivers a fabulous blend of magic, vampires, fantasy, and mystery, and is a great story written with humour and flair.
-It’s a fabulous read for 18+ readers.
+These books deliver a fabulous blend of magic, vampires, shifters, fantasy, and mystery.
+In them, you will find a great story written with humour and flair that are fabulous reading for 18+ readers.

 Click through to our reviews for Sweet Vengeance, Sweet Discovery, and Bittersweet.